 Use the Analyze action to perform analysis on media using a variety of analysis tools, and variables for use downstream, with the result of the analysis.
+This action is Vantage Cloud Port-capable.

 Compare Action

 Use the Compare action to examine two media files and determine their differences.